 - 1. Home.
 Before you leave home, make sure you have read all of the pre-race instructions you can get your hands on so that you are as prepared as possible. - 2.
 Arrival.
 Every entrant arrives at the race venue.
-Some events will have designated parking areas, but if you're unsure of this check the information provided by the event organisers or contact them directly.
-Larger races will have a public address system to keep everyone updated as the start time approaches. - 3.
+Most events do not have parking, so it is advisable to use public transport.
+If you're unsure of this check the information provided by the event organisers or contact them directly.
+Most races will have a public address system to keep everyone updated as the start time approaches.
+Many half marathons have vast fields of several thousand runners, catering from elite, world class athletes to beginners entering their first event. - 3.
 Preparation.
 As the race start time gets nearer, competitors will be making final adjustments to their kit, visiting the toilet and warming-up so that they are fully prepared for their race. - 4.
 Line up.
 Follow the pre-race instructions as to your starting positions, and listen to where the marshals on the day are directing you. - 5.
 Start.
 A gun, klaxon or similar is sounded and the race begins.
 Unless you are right on the start line, progress will be slightly slower as the runners in front get away which is often a good thing because you're not tempted to begin too quickly, which can ruin your race. - 6.
-Main race.Over the duration of the race there will usually be kilometre or mile markers so that you can monitor your pace and frequent a drinks station for re-hydrating.
+Main race.
+Over the duration of the race there will usually be markers every kilometre, so that you can monitor your pace and frequent a drinks station for re-hydrating.
 Always take a sip of water even if you don't feel thirsty. - 7.
 Finish.
-The finish line will be clearly marked, usually with a gantry or banner and a time clock. - 8.
+The finish line will be clearly marked, usually with a gantry or banner and a time clock.
+Your timing chip will give you your accurate finishing time, so don't worry about the clock time. - 8.
 Post Finish.
 Runners are grouped into finishing funnels where medals/T-shirts etc are given out (depending on the race) and drinks are also usually available.